Tucao Mastura

-Datu Tucao Ong Mastura (Full: Datu Ahmad Tucao Ong Mastura bin Sultan Kudarat; born September 3, 1946) is a Filipino politician.
-He is the younger brother of the lawyer, historian, professor and former Maguindanao First District and Cotabato City Congressman Datu Michael Mastura, and an older brother of Mayor Datu Armando Mastura of Sultan Mastura, Maguindanao.
+Datu Tucao Ong Mastura (Full birthname: Datu Ahmad Tucao Ong Mastura bin Sultan Kudarat; born September 3, 1946) is a Filipino politician who is the incumbent and the first-ever elected governor of the newly formed province of Maguindanao del Norte.

+He is the younger brother of the lawyer, historian, professor and former Maguindanao First District and Cotabato City Congressman Datu Michael Mastura, and an older brother of Mayor Datu Armando Mastura of Sultan Mastura, Maguindanao del Norte.
+He is also the father of former provincial board member, vice governor and governor of Maguindanao del Norte, Datu Sharifudin Tucao Panga Mastura.

-Datu Mastura is said to be the "kingmaker" of the Mastura clan, one of the biggest political families in Maguindanao.
+Datu Mastura is said to be the "kingmaker" of the Mastura clan, one of the biggest political families in Maguindanao del Norte.

 Early life, education and career

 Datu Tucao O. Mastura came from a royal lineage that started its rule in the Sultanate of Maguindanao covering the entire Mindanao Island in Southern Philippines around the 12th century and ended in the 20th century.
-He was born on September 3, 1946 in Sultan Kudarat, Maguindanao.
+He was born on September 3, 1946, in Sultan Kudarat, Maguindanao del Norte.
 He is the second son of Datu Usngan Mastura, a prince, the great-grandson of Sultan Kudarat, the great ruler of the Sultanate of Maguindanao.
 He is a younger brother of Michael Mastura.
 Mastura had his elementary education in Cotabato City Institute (CCI).
 He graduated from Notre Dame University with a Bachelor of Science in Commerce in 1967, and became a Certified Public Accountant.
 He also took Bachelor of Laws from Notre Dame University in 1970.
 He started his profession as an accountant.